 - how doc filmmakers tend to hire entertainment lawyers after-the-fact, and how and why they should be consulting with one well before their project is underway

 Attending Live Documentary Events

 In our first segment, I make the argument for attending live documentary events, such as documentary film festivals, workshops, and weekend retreats.
 By attending these types of events, you give yourself the best chance of not only expanding your documentary knowledge, but of meeting other like-minded individuals who often have some of the very same challenges with doc filmmaking and their doc lives that you do!

 In our conversation with entertainment lawyer, Gordon Firemark, we talk about his Documentary Legal Forms and Contracts Packets that he has put together and made available for sale to the documentary filmmaker.

 Both the Starter Pack as well as the Post Production Pack can be purchased by going to www.firemark.com/thedocumentarylife .

 Don’t forget to use the promo code MYDOCLIFE in order to receive a 25 percent discount!

 Ask Gordon a Question!

-Gordon Firemark’s Youtube Channel can be found here.
-If you’ve got a documentary legal question for Gordon, ask away and he may answer your question on Youtube!
+If you’ve got a documentary legal question for Gordon, ask away in the comments section below and he may answer your question on his Youtube channel!